 Finally, the codeline policy is a description of what procedures to follow before checking code in.
 A release line may have a more restrictive policy than an active development line, for example.

 The figure below shows how the patterns fit together.
 An arrow from pattern A to pattern B means, in effect, that pattern B is necessary to “complete” pattern A. This is a structural relationship and does not have any defined implications about the sequence in which the patterns are implemented.
 The key is going beyond an active development line and changing the codeline policy appropriately.

 Putting it All Together

-Often we focus on our particular discipline and lose track of the goal of a software project: To build software that serves a customer’s needs.
-Testing, SCM, as well as coding should be part of every developer’s toolkit.
+Often we focus on our particular discipline and lose track of the goal of a software project: to build software that serves a customer’s needs.
+Testing, SCM, and coding should be part of every developer’s toolkit.
 Some will know more than others about a given discipline, but the disciplines need to work together well.

 Acknowledgements: Ron Jeffries provided input into this article.
-To learn more about Extreme Programming visit www.xprogramming.com.
+To learn more about xtreme Programming visit www.xprogramming.com.